Art-Sells/Arells/Build-Notes.md

 ## Arells 1 (Import/Custody Bitcoin)

 ### Testing
-- test supplicateUSDtoWBTC
-- - If holdMASS is true for all vatopGroups, then start countdown (test with simple 30 second countdown) until reset holdMASS to false after countdown API connected to email and date appears.
-Set dates Updated on (always todays date Hawaiian time) [mm/dd/yr], next update replaces Date…
-- - - - setManualBitcoinPrice (price (**needs to reload price (and wallet (possibly wallet page)) as it'll only reload if page reloaded** (in the background every 10 seconds)))
+- test supplicateWBTCtoUSD (come back and check on this consistently with many vatopGroups).
+- Build Back-End Lambda code for setInterval logic from HPMarchitecture and MASSarchitecture (check "Total WBTC Calculation" from GPT History)
+- test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons)

 ### After Test
 - - Fund Arells Fee Funder with 150 USD in ETH on Base
-- - Set dates Updated on (always todays date Hawaiian time) [mm/dd/yr], next update replaces Date… (only if all supplicateWBTCtoUSDCs are true then start time)… Update every 24~ hours.
-Add (countdown in hours until next update (from 24 hours after all supplicateWBTCtoUSD are true), else (updated))

 ### Account
-- Set A/B (price to reload every 3-4 seconds?) (formatPrice from HPMMASSTester.tsx)
-- updated section
 - If aBTC > 0, then hide "Import Bitcoin to ensure your investments never lose value"
 - - Price: HPAP (formatPrice from HPMMASSTester.tsx)
 - - Wallet: acVacts (formatCurrency from HPMMASSTester.tsx)
 - - Profits: acdVatops (formatCurrency from HPMMASSTester.tsx)
+- - Wallet Balance Updated every 24~ hours

 #### Import (Page)
-- Import Bitcoin to ensure your investments never lose value (on Base)
+- Import Bitcoin to ensure your investments never lose value (through Coinbase/Base) (Base Address)
 - - Modal: Preparing (B) Wallet (to create wallet (take from MASSTester)) {loads in signer.tsx when createBTCwallet is invoked after first if try event}

-### Sign-Up/Sign-In
-- Test multiple sign ups/sign ins with differing amounts (view all s3 jsons)

 #### Metatags/ Description
 - Alter: "Import Small Amounts of Bitcoin, ensure that they never lose value."